GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

 * ``add_tags``: A list of tags to add to an issue.
 In most cases, plain strings will suffice, but you can also specify templates.
 See the section `Field Templates`_ for more information.
+* ``static_fields``: A comma separated list of attributes that shouldn't be *updated* by bugwarrior.
+Use for values that you want to tune manually.

 .. _field_templates: